 For more information about how to use Blackboard Collaborate for instruction, read our “What are the pedagogical uses for web conferencing” guide.

 If you’re new to Blackboard Collaborate, it may be helpful to check out this feature comparison of web conferencing tools.
-If you’re an instructor using Collaborate from within your Canvas course, go to your course, then refer to the Learn@UW-Madison Knowledgebase for helpful information on how to get started.
+If you’re an instructor using Collaborate from within your Canvas course, you will find “BBCollaborate Ultra” on the side navigation bar.
+For information on using Blackboard Collaborate in Canvas, refer to the Learn@UW-Madison Knowledgebase for helpful information on how to get started.

 - Learn@UW-Madison KnowledgeBase – Blackboard Collaborate Ultra